-Strong Women In Literature Who Defy Stereotypes of Anxiety, Depression
+Strong Women In Literature Who Defy Stereotypes of Anxiety and Depression

 Through the years, authors have tried to grapple with anxiety and depression in women, writing characters that are frail, unwilling, or unable to break from their psychosis and live healthy lives.
 Many of these women have tragic endings – after all, it is fiction – but there are also some wonderful examples of female characters that learn to cope with these disorders, the tragedy that befalls them, and live lives full of joy, happiness and satisfaction.